-Nomination Committee makes recommendations for electing and re-electing Board members, based on the requirements set for the Board composition and rotation in the bylaws and best practice guidelines of the BICG, encouraging balance of competencies, equal country representation, etc. It is comprised of three members, elected by the AGM, for a 1 year tenure.
+Nomination Committee makes recommendations for electing and re-electing Board members, based on the requirements set for the Board composition and rotation in the bylaws and best practice guidelines of the BICG, encouraging balance of competencies, equal country representation, etc. It is comprised of three members, elected by the AGM, for a tenure of 3 years.
 Chair of the Nomination Committee is elected by its members.

 Aiga Ārste-Avotiņa has been working in the executive search business since 1996, when she joined Amrop International in Latvia as their first local representative.
 She developed the company into the biggest player in the market for senior level recruitment in the Baltics.
 As of 2019, Aiga is the Managing Partner of Amrop Latvia as well as a Partner in Amrop Ukrainian and Estonian operations.

 Since 1999, when she was first appointed as a Partner, she has been leading executive search assignments in the Baltics and Ukraine, in a range of sectors, including Infrastructure, Manufacturing, Retail, IT & Telecommunications and other industries, completing over 500 executive search projects for the leading international, state-owned and local companies.
 She has also been leading management assessment assignments in the Baltics and Nordics.

 Aiga graduated from the University of Latvia with a Bachelor’s degree in Psychology and has an MBA from the Riga Business School.
 She has also studied Executive Development Business Programs at the International Institute of Management Development in Switzerland and the Baltic Institute of Corporate Governance.